Minepatcher/Pokemon-Image-JSON/README.md

 # Pokemon-Image-JSON
-Setup Pokemon Images in a format that works better for JSON
+Setup Pokemon Images in a format that works better for JSON (my interpretation)

 WORK IN PROGRESS: gen 6 through 9